-The Company has a clearly defined strategy and business model that has been adopted by the Board and is set out on page 4.
-Details of the key challenges to the execution of the Company's strategy and business model and how these challenges are addressed can be found in Risks and Uncertainties in the Strategic Report set out on pages 9 to 10.
+The Company has a clearly defined strategy and business model that has been adopted by the Board.
+Details of the key challenges to the execution of the Company's strategy and business model and how these challenges are addressed can be found in Risks and Uncertainties in the Strategic Report.